MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/sales.md

 DefaultIdentification|DefaultIdentification field group|SalesOrderLine<br>ChargeType<br>Name

 ## SalesOrderLineShipment (Sales order line shipment) Entity
-Delivery schedule for a sales order line.
+Shipment details for a line on sales order.
+A single line item on a sales order can be split and shipped to different addresses.

 Field | Description
 ---|---